Annotation

 Split object

-You can split an object on the timeline.
+You can split an object into two objects from the timeline.
 This will help you correct annotations.

 To split an object: